wirechunk/extension-toolkit/typescript-template/README.md

-# Template for TypeScript extensions for Wirechunk
+# Wirechunk Extension

+This is a [Wirechunk](https://wirechunk.com) extension created using the TypeScript extension template.

+See [github.com/wirechunk/extension-toolkit/tree/main/typescript](https://github.com/wirechunk/extension-toolkit/tree/main/typescript) for more information.

 ## Setup